Our Materials Top quality for top products

 Fittings The icing on the cake for your elements

 Functionality, durability and aesthetics of your windows and doors are also largely determined by the selected fittings.
-For all window versions up to resistance class RC3 and a sash weight up to 180 kg, we use the fully concealed hardware of the German brand manufacturer MACO.
+For all window versions up to resistance class RC4, we use the fully concealed hardware of German brand manufacturers.
 These are not visible when the window is closed and therefore fit into any desired design.
-For higher weight classes we apply visible MACO fittings.
-The modern MACO fittings are also available for historic windows and listed building elements upon request.
+Modern fittings are also available for historic windows and listed building elements upon request.
 Despite narrow profiles, we achieve the contemporary comfort and safety of a modern window.
 Alternatively, historical fittings can be refurbished or reconstructed true-to-original.

 For window handles, door hinges and door fittings, we offer our customers a wide selection of several manufacturers (i.e. JATEC, BISSCHOP, FSB), which leaves nothing to be desired in appearance, feel or functionality.
 The fitting parts are made of different materials (from stainless steel and aluminum to brass, low-carbon steel, bronze and synthetic material) and are available with various surface finishes.
 On the one hand, this finish protects against corrosion in the long term, on the other hand, it defines the colour and surface structure of the fittings.

 For security elements, we use fittings with appropriate certification.
 The safety button developed by us as a special solution replaces lockable window handles of resistance classes RC2 to RC3 and can be coupled with any kind of window handle.